rtmrtmrtmrtm/basicft8/README.md

   python basicft8.py samples/170923_082000.wav
 ```

-(Perhaps python2 or python27 or python2.7 instead of python.)
 When I do this, I see two lines of output corresponding to two decodes:
 ```
   1962.5 CQ FK8HA  RG37